 �1500 - New Hire Bonus The permanent posts are eligible for a �1500 New Hire Bonus.
 An initial payment of �500 will be paid in the first 1 month and a final payment of �1000 will be paid 1 year after your start date.
 This will be pro-rata for part-time posts.
 Internal applicants are not eligible to receive this bonus.
 Please see attached New Hire Bonus Terms & Conditions

-We are currently looking to recruit a motivated and enthusiastic Band 6 Mental Health (MH) Practitioner to join our St Ives Neighbourhood Team (NT) Older People's Service.
-This is a great opportunity to join our friendly and passionate Team working with a specialised client group.
+We are currently looking to recruit a full time enthusiastic and motivated Band 6 Mental Health Practitioner (Mental Health Nurse, Occupational Therapist or Social Worker) to join the Fenland Neighbourhood Team.
+This is a great opportunity to join our friendly, dynamic and busy adult Neighbourhood Team.

-You will have the opportunity to manage a caseload of service users, delivering a diverse range of clinical skills delivering therapeutic and recovery-based interventions.
-We seek to empower service users and carers to actively engage in their recovery journey, working alongside a range of third sector organisations.
+You will have the opportunity to manage a caseload of service users, delivering a diverse range of clinical skills and building a therapeutic and recovery based relationship.
+We seek to empower service users to actively engage in their recovery journey, working toward an effective discharge with ongoing support from a wide range of third sector organisations and support.

 The ideal candidate will have a strong team work ethic, sense of accountability, accompanied by an ability to work under pressure at times, and with a desire for innovation.
 We are able to support agile working for staff, using all appropriate I.T equipment and support.